Struct EvalContext

 §WARNING - Low Level API

 This function is very low level.
-It evaluates an expression from an AST
+It evaluates an expression from an AST.

 pub fn eval_expression_tree_raw(